yueguoguo/yueguoguo.github.io/about.md

 <h2>About Le</h2>

-<p>Le is Data Scientist at Microsoft, where He builds scalable data analytical
+<p>Le is Data Scientist at Microsoft, where he builds scalable data analytical
 tools on Microsoft Azure cloud platform and data-driven accelerators for solving enterprise-level business problems.</p>